About

 DIRECTOR

-Zahra is a Moroccan/American Dancer, Choreographer, filmmaker, teaching artist and curator.
+Zahra Banzi (she/her) is a Moroccan/American Dancer, Choreographer, filmmaker, teaching artist and curator.
 She received her BFA in Dance and Choreography from CALARTS in 2010, went on to co-found Subrosa Dance collective and made her way to Berlin in 2014.
 In Berlin, Zahra co-founded PAUL Studios Berlin and created works with the PAUL Kollektiv.
-She now works as a teaching artist, co-owns Mijas a shop of things in Kreuzberg & co-directs Berlin Dance Film Festival.
+She now works as a dance and Pilates teaching artist, co-owns Mijas a shop of things in Kreuzberg & co-directs Berlin Dance Film Festival.

 • Zee Hartmann